pqabelian/abelian-community-website/docs/downloads/latest.md

 </div>

 ::: warning
-After upgrading the desktop wallet legacy version from 4.1.1 or earlier to version 4.2.0, you will need to re-import wallet accounts.
+- After upgrading the Desktop Wallet Legacy version from 4.1.1 or earlier to version 4.2.0, you will need to re-import wallet accounts.
 Starting from version 4.2.0.
 Please refer to the [Desktop Wallet Legacy User Manual](/guide/wallet/desktop-wallet-legacy#import-abel-wallet-account) for detailed operating steps.

+- The Abelian Desktop Wallet Legacy cannot migrate to the mobile wallet 'Abelian Pro' (MLP address), but transfers are allowed.
 :::

 ::: info Release Notes